aspose-slides/Aspose.Slides-Documentation/python-net/developer-guide/presentation-content/powerpoint-charts/create-chart/_index.md

 ---

 ## **Create Chart**
-Aspose.Slides for Python via .NET allows developers to create custom charts from slides.
-Aspose.Slides for Python via .NET creates charts independently of Aspose.Cells.

-Aspose.Slides for Python via .NET has simple APIs that allow you to create different types of charts, update charts, and perform other tasks involving charts.
+Charts help people to quickly visualize data and gain insights, which may not be immediately obvious from a table or spreadsheet.

+### **Why Create Charts?**

+Using charts, you get to

+* aggregate, condense, or summarize large amounts of data on a single slide in a presentation
+* expose patterns and trends in data
+* deduce the direction and momentum of data over time or with respect to a specific unit of measurement
+* spots outliers, aberrations, deviations, errors, nonsensical data, etc.
+* communicate or present complex data

+In PowerPoint, you can create charts through the insert function, which provides templates used to design many types of charts.
+Using Aspose.Slides, you can create regular charts (based on popular chart types) and custom charts.

-## **Creating Normal Charts**
+### **Creating Normal Charts**
 1. Create an instance of the [Presentation](https://docs.aspose.com/slides/python-net/api-reference/aspose.slides/presentation/) class.
-1. Obtain the reference of a slide by index.
+1. Get a slide's reference through its index.
-1. Add a chart with default data along with the desired type.
+1. Add a chart with some data and specify your preferred chart type.
-1. Add a chart title.
+1. Add a title for the chart.
 1. Access the chart data worksheet.
 1. Clear all the default series and categories.
 1. Add new series and categories.
-1. Add new chart data for chart series.
+1. Add some new chart data for the chart series.
-1. Add fill color for chart series.
+1. Add a fill color for chart series.
-1. Add chart series labels.
+1. Add labels for the chart series.
 1. Write the modified presentation as a PPTX file.

-Sample code used to create a normal chart:
+This Python code shows you how to create a normal chart:

 ```py
 import aspose.slides.charts as charts